Astha86/TheTravelogue_Frontend/README.md

 ## What I learned

-While building this project, I embarked on my first full-stack journey, transitioning from frontend development to working with the backend.
-The journey was both exciting and challenging, and I learned a lot along the way:

 1. **Frontend Gracefulness:** As I crafted the frontend, I encountered various errors, but I embraced each challenge as an opportunity to learn.
 With useState and other hooks, along with Bootstrap for styling, I built an intuitive and responsive user interface.

 2. **Backend Confidence:** Setting up the Express and MongoDB server initially seemed daunting, but I persisted.
 Working on controllers for API calls and defining routes took time, but I gained confidence as I overcame each obstacle.